polkadot-fellows/RFCs/text/0126-introduce-xcq.md

 ### XCM integration

-The integration of XCQ into XCM is acheived by adding a new instruction to XCM, as well as a new variant of the `Response` type in `QueryResponse` message.:
+The integration of XCQ into XCM is achieved by adding a new instruction to XCM, as well as a new variant of the `Response` type in `QueryResponse` message.:

 - A new `ReportQuery` instruction